Slonser/slonser.github.io/content/posts/email-attacks/index.md

 This means we can insert external SMTP commands, reset the current SMTP session using the RSET command, and send arbitrary emails from the service.

 As a result, this allows sending emails with any content to any email addresses, which can be used in phishing attacks.

+A typical example of such attacks involves websites that send registration or password recovery emails.
+I have found instances where this can indeed lead to scenarios where we can send arbitrary content as if it were from the company's domain.

+Indeed, other patterns that were considered earlier lead to similar problems.
+However, the address is not always directly inserted into the SMTP packet

 # Email spoofing
 Another major issue I encountered is the inconsistency of SMTP servers.
 The problem is that SMTP servers parse the recipient address differently, which leads to email spoofing.